Here are some of the most frequently asked questions:

 How many exams do students have?

-There are exams in all courses following each academic quarter.
+There are exams in all courses following each semester.
 An exam usually lasts two hours.
+These exams go in to the overall evaluation of a student and therefore constitute one part of a students final grade.

 What kind of high school credits, and diploma would my child receive when he/she graduates?

-Will my high school credits be transferrable if I only attend grade 11?
+Will my high school credits be transferrable if I only attend grade 11 (VG2)?

 Yes.
 If you wish to return to the same school that you attended in grade 10 we recommend that you talk to the guidance counsellor in advance.
 We would gladly talk to them to help facilitate your return in grade 12.
 If you wish to attend another school we can also help you get in touch with some of our partners to help you find the best fit.

-Do you offer a GAP year or a post graduate program?
+Do you offer a GAP year or a post graduate (PG) program?

 How long is the program, and when does your school year begin and end?

 The program lasts for a full academic year.
-The school year begins in late August and ends in early June.
-The program is approximately 270-290 days in length including approximately 70 days off of the ship visiting the amazing ports.
+The school year begins in August and ends in early June.
+The program is approximately 270-290 days in length including approximately 70 days off of the ship in different ports.

 How often can parents communicate with their child?

 Typically, parents will communicate with their students in every port of call.
-There will be WIFI in some ports.
-In the ports where there is no WIFI, students generally locate cafes or local sim-cards in order to call, skype or Facetime home.
-There is no WIFI or cell service at sea and only emergency email communication is available, through our office, while the vessel is at sea.
-We encourage all parents to follow the Schools social media platforms where we endeavour to post updates from the ship on a daily basis.
+There is WIFI in all ports, students generally locate cafes or purchase local sim-cards in order to call, skype or Facetime home.
+There is no WIFI or cell service at sea and only emergency email communication is available, through our office, while the ship is at sea.
+We encourage all parents to follow the Schools social media platforms where we try to post updates from the ship on a daily basis.
+You will find us by searching for “aplusworldacademy” on youtube, vimeo, facebook and Instagram.

-How often do parents school communication from the School?
+How often do parents receive school communication from the School?

-Every day, there are postings of the students’ journey on Facebook, Instagram, Twitter and/or Youtube and Vimeo.
+Every day, there are postings of the students’ journey on Facebook, Instagram,and/or Youtube.
 You can find our profile by locating @aplusworldacademy.
-We also have a monthly newsletter which you can sign up for, and regular blogposts on our website.
-Parents can email the Dean with respect to their child’s academic progress and report cards are sent out at the end of each quarter.
+Parents can email the Dean or the Head of School with respect to their child’s academic progress and report cards are sent out at the end of each quarter.
+The head of school also sends out port bulletins ahead of each port, and other information regarding students in a weekly e-mail.

 Are there parent/teacher conferences?

-Yes, parents have the opportunity to have a face-to-face parent/teacher conference in the Parent Ports in December and March.
-Parents are welcome to email the Dean of Students throughout the academic year.
-Our land based Dean will be available by Skype, email and by telephone.
+Yes, parents have the opportunity to have a face-to-face parent/teacher conference in the Parent Ports in November/December and March.
+Parents are welcome to email the Head of school or the Dean of Students throughout the academic year.
+Our land based Head of School will be available by Skype, email and by telephone.
+You can read about the parent ports here.

 Which extra curricular activities are available for the students?

 After classes, shipboard activities and meals, students have the opportunity to enjoy a wide variety of extra-curricular activities.
-All clubs are student organised to what clubs we offer depends on what the students are interested and what initiatives they start.
-Popular clubs the last couple of years have been baking club, yoga club, yearbook club and the soccer club.
-There will also be the opportunity for photo clubs, podcasting clubs and whatever else the students may find interesting.
+All clubs are student organized so the clubs offered depend on what the students are interested in and what initiatives they decide to start each year.
+Popular clubs the last couple of years have been baking club, yoga club, yearbook club and soccer club.
+There will also be the opportunity for photo clubs, podcasting clubs, movie nights, game nights and whatever else the students find interesting.

 Are physical activities part of the program?

-Fitness, Yoga and aerobic activities are organized on the ship every day at 1800 and recreational sports and activities ashore.
-The primary component of the physical education program onboard is measured through daily watch and seamanship duties.
+Fitness, Yoga and aerobic activities are organized on the ship and recreational sports and activities occur sporadically ashore.
+The primary component of the physical education program onboard comes from the daily watch and seamanship duties which can be physically demanding.
+Students also create different workout programs themselves based on their interests.

 Is there a student government?